 According to Dr. David Holt, hand and upper extremity specialist at The Center, these symptoms are caused by arthritis in the joint at the base of the thumb.
 Also known as carpalmetacarpal (CMC), the joint at the base of the thumb is experiencing breakdown of cartilage resulting in bone on bone friction.
-Unfortunately, once cartilage has been broken down in our joints, it cannot be built back up again.
+Unfortunately, once cartilage has broken down in our joints, it cannot be built back up again.
 Arthritis is a progressive, degenerative disease, and the condition may worsen over time.
 There are, however, a few things that can be done to help relieve pain so that the arthritis does not interfere with life as much.

 “There are many non-surgical treatments which can be quite effective.
 Many patients are able to manage the pain conservatively.
 Surgery is a good option when non-surgical treatments fail to provide relief and the pain is impacting your life and the function of your hand,” says Dr. David Holt.
 Treatment varies depending on each patient’s goals and symptoms.
 The following are nonsurgical treatment options: